The role of data analytics in revolutionizing the insurance industry

 09 Automation and deployment

-10 Data analytics and data visualization
+10 Data analytics & visualization

-Top 5 data analytics platforms for insurance
+Top 5 modern data analytics platforms for insurance

 Pros

-• Vibrant user community and extensive online resources
+• Large user community and training resources

 Cons